Star Wars

 Jar Jar was the first CGI character with an actor providing movement and voice.
 Heavy Spoilers, Star Wars Explained and Star Wars Comics all said that having Kelleran Beq being the person to rescue Grogu was the best call as it redeems Ahmed, who had a horrible time in the first round when he played Jar Jar.

 As I said, Ahmed doesn’t need a redemption arc, as he did nothing wrong.
-The fans were horrible, blood thirty leeches, thinking he didn’t have feelings.
+The fans were horrible, blood thirsty leeches, thinking he didn’t have feelings.
 Also, he’s not the only prequel actor to get backlash.
-Jake Lloyd, who played young Anakin Skywalker in The Phantom Menace, quit acting in 2005 due to the backlash.
+Jake Lloyd, who played young Anakin Skywalker in The Phantom Menace, allegedly quit acting in 2005 due to the backlash.
 He now has severe mental health issues and has allegedly been in trouble with the law.
 Hayden Christensen, Jake’s successor as Anakin, has been MIA for years in Hollywood.
 The last notable film he did was Jumper, which was released a few years after Revenge of the Sith.
 Sure, he’s been a staple at Star Wars Celebration in recent years, but before this, he was absent, likely due to fan backlash.

 The Prequels Are Now Widely Respected